Morgan, Lavelle and the winner and losers from the USWNT's friendlies | Goal.com

 The 25-year-old has been played as a winger at City, in contrast to her preferred role as a playmaking No.10.

-And this week aggainst France, Lavelle was deployed out wide in the second half, allowing Sam Mewis, Lindsey Horan and Julie Ertz to occupy the midfield.
+And this week against France, Lavelle was deployed out wide in the second half, allowing Sam Mewis, Lindsey Horan and Julie Ertz to occupy the midfield.

 “She was a wide forward with a very free role to overload the midfield and create four-v-three in the middle part of the field.
 I think she did well,” Andonovski said of Lavelle.